What is the difference between a home battery and a hybrid inverter?

 Can I connect solar panels without a home battery?

-Yes, but with a battery, you get more return from your solar panels.
+Yes, but with a battery, you achieve more efficiency from your solar panels.

 Is a hybrid inverter mandatory with a home battery?

-Not mandatory, but it makes your system more efficient and simpler.
+Not mandatory, but it does make your system more efficient and simpler.

 How long do home batteries and hybrid inverters last?